Blogs/AI

 What is Tree Of Thoughts Prompting?
 Hero

-Tree of Thoughts (ToT) prompting solves this by allowing the model to explore multiple reasoning paths in parallel, evaluate them, and continue only with the strongest branches.
-Instead of locking into the first plausible answer, the model compares alternatives before deciding.
+Tree of Thoughts (ToT) prompting solves this by letting the model explore multiple reasoning paths, evaluate them, and continue only with the strongest one.
+Instead of committing to the first answer, it compares alternatives before deciding.

 What is Tree of Thoughts?